 WCAG Accessibility Audits

-Our comprehensive and fully manual website accessibility audit service is the first half necessary for you to reach conformance with the Web Content Accessibility Guidelines (WCAG) 2.1 AA (or 2.0 AA or 2.2 AA).
-The other half is remediation.
+Our comprehensive, fully manual website accessibility audit covers 50% of what’s needed to reach conformance with Web Content Accessibility Guidelines (WCAG) 2.1 AA (or 2.0 AA or 2.2 AA).
+The other half is remediation, which we can now also provide.

-We will provide you with a formal, detailed accounting of all of your web accessibility issues in plain, easy-to-understand language.
-As you fix the issues we find, you will improve your website’s accessibility and significantly decrease your risk of litigation.
+After we complete the audit, we will provide you with a detailed accounting of all accessibility issues in plain, easy-to-understand language.
+As you implement our recommendations, you’ll improve your website’s accessibility and significantly reduce legal risk.

 Our web accessibility audit process includes: